William Banks Caperton: Biography

-Returning to the United States, Admiral Caperton reported for duty as Inspector of Ordinance at the Navy Yard, Washington, DC, to serve from December 1899 until July 1901, when he was ordered to duty in connection with the fitting out of USS Prairie.
+Returning to the United States, Caperton reported for duty as Inspector of Ordinance at the Navy Yard, Washington, D.C., to serve from December 1899 until July 1901, when he was ordered to duty in connection with the fitting out of USS Prairie.
 He served as her executive officer from her commissioning, August 8, 1901, until May 1904, when he was again ordered to the Naval War College, Newport, Rhode Island.
 Completing the course of instruction in October of that year, he became Inspector of the 15th Light House District at St. Louis, Missouri, and served in that capacity until April 15, 1907.

-He assumed command of USS Denver on April 20, 1907 and transferred his command to USS Maine (BB-10) on July 31, 1908.
-Detached from that command when the Maine was decommissioned on August 31, 1909, he proceeded to Washington, DC.
+He assumed command of USS Denver on April 20, 1907, and transferred his command to USS Maine (BB-10) on July 31, 1908.
+Detached from that command when the Maine was decommissioned on August 31, 1909, he proceeded to Washington, D.C.
 He thereafter became Secretary of the Light House Board, Department of Commerce and Labor, on October 11, 1909, and served in that assignment until June 30, 1910, when he was ordered to duty in attendance upon the summer conference of officers at the Naval War College, Newport, Rhode Island.
-Upon completion of the conference he returned to Washington, DC, where he was assigned duty as member of the Naval Examining and Naval Retiring Boards.
+Upon completion of the conference he returned to Washington, D.C., where he was assigned duty as member of the Naval Examining and Naval Retiring Boards.